megvii-research/neural-painter/README.md

 # Neural Painter

-We use a random neural network: f(x, y) -> pixel to generate image.
+We use a neural network that takes a coordinate (x, y) and output the corresponding RGB value to generate an image.

-Under some architectural hypothesis, there are plenty of hyper parameters to be fiddled with.
+With different random hyperparameters, the network can generate images of large style variance.

 # Gallery